Harm Reduction RN, Per Diem

 • Experience in understanding the effects and management of sedating medications and polysubstance use

 How to apply: Send your resume and cover letter to [email protected] (strongly preferred).
-Please state Harm Reduction RN, PD in the subject line.
+State the name of the position you are applying for in the subject line.
 Include your cover letter in the body of the email.
+Attach your resume in Word format; do not use file-sharing documents such as Google docs.
 If you are unable to email, please fax documents to (857) 654-1095 or mail them to BHCHP - HR, 780 Albany Street, Boston, MA 02118